-Ask for advice and then act on that advice.
+Ask for advice, and then act on that advice.

-Do be selective with the type of advice you ask for, obviously don’t ask advice on something fundamental to your role.
+Do be selective with the type of advice you ask for, obviously don’t ask for advice on something fundamental to your role.
 You still need to be seen as an expert assistant.
-Instead, ask them how they dealt with certain situations or what they think the best course of action is on more complicated tasks.
+Instead, ask them how they dealt with certain situations or think the best course of action is on more complicated tasks.

-Asking for advice should encourage your Executive to see themselves as a bit of a mentor which in turn should help your relationship develop a certain amount of trust.
+Asking for advice should encourage your Executive to see themselves as a bit of a mentor, which in turn should help your relationship develop a certain amount of trust.

 Don’t wait to be told what to do

-And here is my final piece of advice and it is something that assistants are pretty good at.
+And here is my final piece of advice, and it is something that assistants are pretty good at.

 Don’t wait to be told what to do.
 If something is causing your Executive stress or is an unnecessary waste of their time, you should be doing everything you can to fix it for them.
 An excellent stable working relationship between you and your Executive is achievable if your manager doesn’t feel like they have to manage you.

-Don’t get me wrong, they have to be a good manager who supports you professionally through regular catch up meetings and feedback.
-But on a day to day basis you should be anticipating their needs and ensuring everything is running smoothly around them.
+Don’t get me wrong; they have to be a good manager who supports you professionally through regular catch up meetings and feedback.
+But on a day to day basis, you should be anticipating their needs and ensuring everything is running smoothly around them.